leonorllansol/SSS-python/README.md

 Say Something Smart (SSS) is a dialogue engine based on a large corpus of movie subtitles (Subtle).
 SSS receives a user request and retrieves an answer from a set of candidates that are retrieved from the corpus using Lucene.
-The selection of the best answer among those candidates is made according to a set of weighted criteria, whose weights are previously defined.
+The selection of the best answer among those candidates is made according to a set of weighted criteria (heuristics), whose weights are previously defined.
+These criteria use similarity measures to measure the distance between, for example, the user query and a query from one of the Lucene candidates.
+These similarity measures also have weights that are defined on the file config.xml.
 This is a Python implementation of SSS, which was originally implemented in Java.

 # Setup